jadnco/assist/README.md

 ### Demo

 To see a working demo, head over to [jaden.io/assist](http://jaden.io/assist).
-The demo will most likely not work because of the GitHub API rate limits.
+The demo will most likely not work because of the GitHub API rate limits, it should be ran locally by following the above steps.

 ### Issues